We have conveniently collected various position statements from our office here for your review. Click the title below to view each statement.

-To assist Debtors engaged in negotiations for a mortgage modification reach confirmation, Trustee Bailey, after consultation with members of both the Debtors' and Creditors' bars, has adopted the following Special Provision language:
+To assist Debtors engaged in negotiations for a mortgage modification reach confirmation, Trustee Bailey has adopted the following Nonstandard Provision language:

-Debtor(s) have completed and submitted paperwork to [Name of Creditor] for a mortgage loan modification regarding the real property located at [Insert Address or Description of Property].
-The pre-petition arrearage claim of [Name of Creditor] shall receive no distribution from the Chapter 13 estate pending completion of a mortgage loan modification.
+Debtor(s) have completed and submitted paperwork to [Name of Creditor] (“Creditor”) for a mortgage loan modification regarding the real property located at [Insert Address or Description of Property].
+Notwithstanding any treatment specified in section 5.2.1, the pre-petition arrearage claim of Creditor shall receive no distribution from the Chapter 13 estate pending completion of a mortgage loan modification.

-The Chapter 13 Trustee shall make the post-petition monthly mortgage payments to [Name of Creditor] pursuant to its Proof of Claim or Notice of Payment Change, both of which are subject to objection, or written approval by the Creditor of the trial payment amount.
-[Name of Creditor] shall file its Proof of Claim on or before the claims bar date.
+The Chapter 13 Trustee shall make the post-petition monthly mortgage payments to Creditor pursuant to its Proof of Claim or Notice of Payment Change, both of which are subject to objection, or written approval by the Creditor of the trial payment amount.
+Creditor shall file its Proof of Claim on or before the claims bar date.

 Within 180 days of confirmation of the Chapter 13 Plan, the Debtor(s) shall file:

-If Debtors do not file one of the foregoing motions within 180 days after confirmation, the Trustee shall file a Motion to Dismiss.
-Failure to abide by this Special Provision constitutes a material default under 11 U.S.C. §1307(c)(6).
+If Debtor(s) do not file one of the foregoing motions within 180 days after confirmation, the Trustee may file a Motion to Dismiss.
+Failure to abide by this Nonstandard Provision constitutes a material default under 11 U.S.C. §1307(c)(6).